-The following images indicate the location of the heat-sink and fan assembly and provide a visual representation of the removal procedure.
+The following images indicate the location of the fan and heat-sink assembly and provide a visual representation of the removal procedure.

 - 1. Disconnect the fan cable from the connector on the system board. - 2.
-Loosen the four captive screws that secure the heat-sink and fan assembly to the system. - 3.
-Lift the heat-sink and fan assembly from the system.
+Loosen the four captive screws that secure the fan and heat-sink assembly to the system. - 3.
+Lift the fan assembly from the system.

-Installing the heat-sink and fan assembly
+Installing the fan and heat-sink assembly